GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 If applicable, the code owner status is displayed:

-- Next to the `Code-Owners` submit requirement
+- Next to the `Code Owners` submit requirement

 ![submit requirement](./submit-requirement.png "Submit requirement")